 Elementary school was the worst.
 As a small child you just want to do well, to please everyone.
 I wanted to make my mother smile at me the way she did at my brother.
 I wanted to be proud when I showed my grandparents my report card.
 I wanted to be like the kids in the "high" group (our classrooms were broken into three groups: high, middle and low), confident and relaxed.
 I wanted.
 Oh God, did I want.

 They knew there was something wrong with me, too.
 I was taken from class for remedial phonics sessions with a special teacher.
 I was placed in special education classes a few times, too.
 That was the lowest educational point for me as a child.
 I felt like I was walking around with a scarlet "S" blazing on my chest.
-Most of what they did was make me feel worse about myself.
+Most of what

 Each year I was determined to do better.
 Get smarter.
 However, by the end of the school year I was tired and felt defeated.
 Each June I had less hope for the next September.
 As the years went by and puberty hit my attitude was awful.
 I lost the willingness to try.